ravi-viswa105/ip/docs/README.md

 5. Type the command in the command box and press Enter to execute it. e.g. typing `list` and pressing Enter will show the list of all of your tasks.
 Some example commands you can try:

     `todo TaskName` : Create a todo task with task name "TaskName"

     `delete 1` : Delete the first task in the list

     `bye` : Exits the application

-6. Refer to the Features below for details of each command.

 ## Features